 Once the audiologist has established that hearing is normal, they can recommend APD testing.
-Many audiologists (even pediatric audiologists) do not perform APD testing so it’s common to be referred to an additional clinic or to the school district’s educational audiology team for an APD evaluation.
-A hearing test can be completed on a child at any age, but an APD evaluation requires sustained attention and the ability to repeat back words and sentences clearly so most audiologists will not perform evaluations on kids younger than 5-7 years old.
+Many audiologists (even pediatric audiologists) do not perform APD testing, so it’s common to be referred to an additional clinic or the school district’s educational audiology team for an APD evaluation.
+A hearing test can be completed on a child at any age.
+Still, an APD evaluation requires sustained attention and the ability to repeat back words and sentences clearly, so most audiologists will not perform evaluations on kids younger than 5-7 years old.

 Although psychologists, speech-language pathologists, and occupational therapists may have screening measures for auditory processing abilities, it’s important to remember that an APD evaluation is a set of complex calibrated listening tests that must occur in a soundproof booth.
-Psychologists, speech language pathologists, and OTs are important members of the interdisciplinary team and can provide important insight that can help with diagnosing APD.
+Psychologists, speech language pathologists, and OTs are important interdisciplinary team members and can provide important insight that can help diagnose APD.

 What can be done for a child with Auditory Processing Disorder?